psychemedia/island-storynotes/elder-puckaster.md

 John Kann was a labouring man, living in the parish of Whitewell; and, in the good old times, when fairies danced, was said to have been particularly favoured by them.
 This was a matter of considerable importance at the time, for he lived in a neighbourhood where they were most numerous and active. `[Burton, in his Anatomy of Melancholy, tells us that "terrestrial devils are those lares, genii, fauns, satyrs, wood-nymphs, foliots, fairies, Robin Goodfellows, trulli, &c. which, as they are most conversant with men, so they do them much harm.
 These are they that dance on heaths and ftreens, as Lavater thinks with Trithemius, and as Olaus Magnus adds, leave that green circle which we commonly find in plain fields.
 They are sometimes seen by old women and children.
 Hieron.
 Pauli, in his description of the city of Bercino, in Spain, relates how they have been familiarly seen near that town, about fountains and hills.
 "Sometimes," saith Trithemius, "they lead simple people into the recesses of the mountains, andshew them wonderful sights, &.c."
 Giraldus Cambrensis gives instance of a monk of Wales that was so deluded.
 Paracelsus reckons up many places in Germany where they do usually walk about in little coats, some two feet long. — See Anatomy of Melancholy, 15th ed. p.
 124.]`

-Mr. Puck himself, as it was very well known at the time, used frequently to hold his court, and lead his midnight revels on a spotby the sea-side not above a mile from his house.
+Mr. Puck himself, as it was very well known at the time, used frequently to hold his court, and lead his midnight revels on a spot by the sea-side not above a mile from his house.
 It was a wild uncultivated place, covered with rocks, and bogs, and holes, and briers.
 It was generally known when he was at home by a small light being seen dancing about at midnight over the rough ground.
 This the neighbours used to call "Friar Rush's lantern," or "Puck's little star": the latter name, however, was the most common.

 Amidst all this wilderness of rocks, bogs, and briers, there was, however, one place where the turf was extremely smooth and level; and persons passing that way by daylight used to observe those circular marks in the grass, which are everywhere known by the name of fairy rings.